cocos/cocos-docs/en/editor/publish/native-options.md

 ![Windows build options](publish-native/windows-options.png)

+### Executable Name

+This a field used to specify the name of the main executable file of an application.
+If not provided, the system will generate a default value based on the app name field.
+The value for this field must adhere to a specific format, containing only numbers, letters, underscores (_) and hyphens (-).

 #### Render BackEnd

 Users may choose between **Vulkan**, **GLES3** and **GLES2** as the graphic API at backend.